Eliot-Roxbergh/notes_pinephone/README.md

 For development status of Pinephone etc. see [1]

-There is also a more powerful version Pinephone Pro, however now ~Q4 2022 it is not usable as a daily phone [2].
+There is also a more powerful version Pinephone Pro, however now ~Q4 2022 it is not at all usable as a daily phone [2].

 **There are still many bugs with the Pinephone, see my comments -> [questions_and_bugs.md](questions_and_bugs.md)**